New Study Confirms First Safety Outcomes for Rigicon ContiClassic®: Artificial Urinary Sphincter, in Male Stress Urinary Incontinence Treatment

 Urinary incontinence (UI) is the involuntary loss of urine.
 Patients suffering from Urinary incontinence are unable to control the release of urine from the bladder.
 While Stress Urinary Incontinence is the most common type, there are different types of urinary incontinence.
 Stress urinary incontinence is the unexpected leakage of urine when an outside pressure occurs with activities such as heavy lifting, coughing, sneezing, laughing, or exercise.
 This outside pressure causes the already weakened bladder to leak urine.

-Weakened urinary sphincters may be caused by: Surgery in the pelvic area or the prostate, injury to the urethra, medicines, being overweight, changes with age, other causes.
+Weakened urinary sphincters may be caused by: Surgery in the pelvic area or the prostate, injury to the urethra, medicines, being overweight, changes with age, and other causes.
 Urinary incontinence is a significant problem, affecting tens of millions of patients.
 UI is estimated to affect 1 out of 10 males, with increasing prevalence associated with aging.

 Men with Urinary Incontinence have a higher rate of depression and are more likely to decrease participation in activities (e.g., decrease work hours, change employment, or take voluntary early retirement).